Spatial Controls of Lower Tropospheric Stability: Conflict of Interest disclosure

-We thank Elizabeth Barnes, Paulo Ceppi, Leif Fredericks, Timothy Myers, and Cristian Proistosescu for discussions and Madeline Mendell for help with Fig.~\ref{1}C. This work was supported, in part, by the Regional and Global Model Analysis program area of the U.S. Department of Energy's Office of Biological and Environmental Research as part of the Program for Coordinated Model Diagnosis and Intercomparison.
+\acknowledgments We thank Elizabeth Barnes, Paulo Ceppi, Leif Fredericks, Timothy Myers, Cristian Proistosescu, and Levi Silvers for discussions; Benjamin O. Johnson, Juliet Pilewskie, David Randall, and David W. J. Thompson for thoughts on an initial version of the manuscript; and Madeline Mendell for help with Fig.~\ref{1}C. This work was supported, in part, by the Regional and Global Model Analysis program area of the U.S. Department of Energy's Office of Biological and Environmental Research as part of the Program for Coordinated Model Diagnosis and Intercomparison.